- Concrete Floor Information

 Here are a few design ideas to spark your imagination:

-- Apply multiple colors of stain to mimic the look of natural marble (see Getting Concrete to Look Like Natural Marble).
+Apply multiple colors of stain to mimic the look of natural marble, with mottled colors that add depth and warmth.

-- Use stains along with decorative stencils, templates, or even painter’s tape to create custom graphics.
-See these projects:
+Use stains along with decorative stencils, templates, or even painter’s tape to create artistic surfaces that are not only beautiful, but also practical, durable, and cost effective.

-- Apply water-based stains in bold colors to produce eye-catching graphic treatments (see Bowled Over by Color).
+Apply water-based stains in bold colors to produce eye-catching graphic treatments.

-- Combine staining with decorative engraving or sawcut patterns to achieve looks ranging from tile to wood planking to more elaborate floral motifs.
-See these projects:
+Combine staining with decorative engraving or sawcut patterns to achieve looks ranging from tile to wood planking to more elaborate designs.

-- Use just one stain color to produce a look that’s simple and elegant.
+Use just one stain color to produce a look that’s simple and elegant.
 Because stains react with the concrete, even the use of one stain color will result in unique, variegated color tones.
-See these examples:

-- Create distinctive faux finishes by applying stain using sponges, rags, brushes or even pieces of crumpled paper.
-See these examples:
+Create distinctive faux finishes by applying stain using sponges, rags, brushes, or even pieces of crumpled paper.

-Keep in mind that although staining is a comparatively low-cost finish option for concrete floors, the final price tag of the project will increase if you want to use multiple stain colors, create custom graphics and faux finishes, or stain existing concrete that will need extensive cleaning and sealer removal.
+Are stained concrete floors expensive?
+Keep in mind that although staining is a comparatively low-cost finish option for concrete floors (starting as low as $2 to $4 per square foot), the final price tag of the project will increase if you want to use multiple stain colors, create custom graphics and faux finishes, or stain existing concrete that needs extensive cleaning and sealer removal.
+Find out more about the cost of stained concrete floors.

 Stained Concrete vs. Other Flooring Materials